 “You only have two code enforcement guys,” he said.
 “I don’t know how they’re going to do it.
 If you’re going to enforce it, hire back your four code enforcement officers.”

-However, hiring additional code enforcement personnel didn’t seem to be a favorable idea to most of the elected officials present at the meeting, which in addition to Baca included Councilwoman Michele Randall, Councilwoman Bette Arial, Councilman Jimmy Hughes and Mayor Jon Pike.
+However, hiring additional code enforcement personnel didn’t seem to be a favorable idea to most of the elected officials present at the meeting, which in addition to Baca included Councilwoman Michele Randall, Councilwoman Bette Arial, Councilman Jimmie Hughes and Mayor Jon Pike.

 “What I’d like to see code enforcement go after is the horrible weeds — first I want to see them start with businesses; get your businesses looking good,” Randall said.
 “But if somebody has a nice RV parked on the side of their house or a nice boat, I really don’t care.
 It’s not junk.
 It’s not weeds.
 It’s not, you know, filth.”

 Currently, code enforcement officers in St. George spend the vast majority of their time responding to complaints called into the city by citizens.

 “If we leave it and start enforcing it, I just want to know, is the council going to support doing that?”
 Pike asked.
 “That’s what makes people frustrated.”